“To say that a person feels listened to means a lot more than just their ideas get heard. It’s a sign of respect. It makes people feel valued.”

 As a leader or manager, when you listen and truly pay attention to what the other person is experiencing, this can enhance your ability to address issues and solve problems.
 For the person being listened to like this, they feel supported and encouraged.

-Or Level Three Listening – which uses your whole body and all your senses, including your intuition or ‘sixth sense’ to appreciate not only their words but the meaning that lies behind them, too.
+Or Level Three Listening – which uses your whole body and all your senses, including your intuition or ‘sixth sense’ to appreciate the environment and energy around you, as well as what is going on between you and the other person.
 You might notice a sensation or energy and say, “I’m feeling that you’d like to run away” or “I’m sensing your discomfort.
 Is that right?”
 How often do you: